Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Pseudo-differential parts

-Again the proof of the estimates for higher order derivatives of $a_s$ is similar to the one of order $0$, and we skip this part of the proof.
-This completes part i) of proposition \ref{as2}.
-The second part ii) is just an immediate consequence of the estimates in i).
-The proof of Proposition \ref{as2} is completed. \fin
+Again the proof of the estimates for higher order derivatives of $a_s$ is similar to the one of order $0$, and we skip this part of the proof for brevity.
+This completes the proof of Proposition \ref{as2}.} \fin